octo-technology/OpenTezos/docs/michelson/instructions.md

 ### Stack operations

-Some generic operators allow to manipulate elements in a stack; such as moving an element inside the stack, moving, copying and removing elements from the stack.
+Some generic operators allow elements in a stack to be manipulated, such as moving an element into the stack or moving, copying, and removing elements from the stack.

 #### PUSH instruction

-The `PUSH` instruction allows to place an element on top of the stack.
+The `PUSH` instruction allows an element to be placed on top of the stack.

-It requires to specify the type of the pushed element.
+It requires the type of pushed element be specified.

 ![](../../static/img/michelson_instruction_push_example.svg)
 <small className="figure">FIGURE 2: Illustration of the `PUSH` instruction</small>